Depression in Older Adults

 - Ask for help: It's the same at any

 age, you don't have to put up with being depressed.
 Tell your

 GP how you feel.

 - Keep active: It can be hard to get our

 regularly because of physical problems, but it's worth doing.
 We

-know that if you keep up some regular physical exercise (even just
+know that if you keep up some regular physical activity, you tend

-walks), you tend to feel better.
-And if you are alone at
+to feel better.
+And if you are alone at home, you are

-home, you are more likely to brood on things, which can make
+more likely to brood on things, which can make you feel even

 - Stay connected: It helps to keep your mood up